Sunni6/peak-ai-agent-stack/README.md

 We will review PRs as quickly as we can.
 Please read our CONTRIBUTING.md (coming soon) for more detailed guidelines on style, commits, and testing.

 ## License
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute this software as stated within the license terms.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.